xarmian/voi_rewards_svelte/README.md

 # Voi Rewards Auditor

-VOI Rewards Auditor is a tool to help estimate and calculate rewards for running a node on the VOI network.
+VOI Rewards Auditor is a tool to help estimate and calculate rewards for running a node on the VOI blockchain network.

 The network is currently in TestNet, and TestNet is a game.
 Token amounts will reset prior to MainNet.